Supporting people experiencing homelessness

-The team adapts its intervention practices to the reality of its participants and also works with indigenous communities.
-In fact, Dialogue has been an active partner in the Pôle d’intervention du Square Cabot near the Atwater Metro station since 2014.
-Contact: 438 994-9658
+The team adapts its intervention practices to the reality of its participants and also works with Indigenous communities.
+In fact, Dialogue has been an active partner in the Pôle d’intervention du Square Cabot near the Atwater metro station since 2014.

 A service that promotes social integration and overall health through accessible and inclusive opportunities to play sports under the supervision of a community worker.
 This program is offered at the Downtown YMCA.

 Established in 2018, the aim of this service is to prepare and support people incarcerated at the Montreal Detention Facility and the Rivière-des-Prairies Detention Facility who might otherwise have no place to live upon their release, in order to avoid creating cycles of homelessness.
 Efforts are undertaken starting at the detention facility and continue once the person has been discharged.
 Our holistic approach focuses on the individual needs of each person.

 Financial partners of the program

 The purpose of this service is to build a safety net around young people, aged 16 to 25, in or at risk of being in situations of vulnerability, by offering them psychosocial support and personalized guidance to resources that meet their needs.
 We work in partnership with the different organizations in their neighbourhoods and act as a pivotal resource.
 We also offer workshops on the realities of youth homelessness in organizations frequented by young people, as for example youth centres, schools, and other youth resources.

 The Saint-Roch YMCA’s Dialogue program is a frontline intervention service that aims to promote social cohesion in Saint-Roch’s public spaces and raise public awareness about the issues surrounding homelessness.
 This is done by creating opportunities for constructive and positive dialogue with and between the people who live and spend time in the neighbourhood.